KTM Fuel Pumps, are Twins really Twins?

 But what about fuel flow?

 So, why all this?
-What you cannot immagine?
+What can't you immagine?